 Christmas Around the World & Holiday of Lights

-![Favorite Chicago Christmas Events and Traditions 1 Museum of Science and Industry Christmas Around the World Grand Tree [Alison Neidt Toonen, Museum of Science and Industry]](https://yourchicagoguide.com/wp-content/uploads/2019/07/MG_0203.jpg)
+Museum of Science and Industry Christmas Around the World Grand Tree [Alison Neidt Toonen, Museum of Science and Industry]

 Chicago Christmas Tree Lighting

-The lighting of the official Christmas Tree of Chicago heralds the beginning of the season.
+The official Chicago Christmas Tree lighting heralds the beginning of the season.

 It takes place the Friday evening before Thanksgiving in Millennium Park and, like all holiday events in the park, is free to attend.

-The evergreen is a real tree that’s been selected from entries submitted by residents within 100 miles of the Chicago Loop and it must be at least 55 feet tall.
+The evergreen is a real tree the city selected from entries submitted by residents within 100 miles of the Chicago Loop and it must be at least 55 feet tall.

 TLTip: Before heading to the Christmas Tree Lighting, be sure to check out our complete (and completely free) guide to Millennium Park!